opentrading-net/opentrading-net.github.io/_posts/2020-04-20-what-is-tesseract.md

     - Most organizations have realised the value of cloud hosting and Tesseract is designed to be hosted in the cloud but it is environment agnostic.
 This means it can be hosted on Azure, AWS or on-premise
 8. DevOps support
     - [Continuous Integration and Continuous Deployment] has been one of the most valuable contributions to software quality in the past few decades.
 Modern development teams are now well practised at CI/CD processes for their releases and any application framework **must** work well seamlessly with these approaches
-    - Tesseract has [REST] APIs for DEVOps and PowerShell cmdlets to access these APIs.
+    - Tesseract has [REST] APIs for DevOps and PowerShell cmdlets to access these APIs.
 Both can be integrated into a DevOps deployment pipeline

 So that's Tesseract...each component of the system is interesting and useful but together the different dimensions mean a truly, radical approach to application development.